Archive for ‘Poetry’

 Who knows what

-it may become
+it may become if

-if only we brave the jolt of panic
+beyond the jolt of panic

 on the fragility of time